Josh Naylor: Early life and amateur career

-In 2014, Naylor was one of the ten high school invitees to the MLB Junior Select Home Run Derby during the MLB All-Star Week at Target Field, becoming the first Canadian to participate in the event.
-He finished in second place.
-Later in 2014, he appeared in the Perfect Game All-American Classic at Petco Park and the Under Armour All-America Baseball Game at Wrigley Field.
+Following his junior year of high school, Naylor was one of ten high school baseball players invited to the 2014 MLB Junior Select Home Run Derby during MLB All-Star Week at Target Field in Minneapolis, Minnesota, on July 13 and 14.
+He became the first Canadian to participate in the event.
+He finished second behind Luken Baker.
+The following month, Naylor was selected to play in the 2014 Perfect Game All-American Classic at Petco Park in San Diego, California, on August 10, becoming the second Canadian to do so after Gareth Morgan in 2013.
+Six days later, he also played in the 2014 Under Armour All-America Baseball Game at Wrigley Field in Chicago, Illinois, on August 16.

 Naylor committed to play college baseball for the Texas Tech Red Raiders.
-In 2015, Perfect Game ranked Naylor among the top 50 best prospects in that year's Major League Baseball Draft, and he made Baseball Americas High School All-American first team.
+In 2015, Perfect Game ranked Naylor among the top 50 best prospects in that year's Major League Baseball draft, and he earned selection to Baseball America's High School All-American First Team.